About Skein Queen

 Eliza Robson, the Senior Studio Assistant, joined in 2015, has a degree in Biochemistry and is a right-hand woman, yarn-winder extraordinaire, yarn labeller, parcel dispatcher and helps with dyeing the repeatable colourways.
 Eliza is an aspiring knitwear designer and enjoys knitting hats because they are quick and can incorporate pretty much any pattern.
 She loves bright teal and isn't so keen on pastels.

-Rachel Moutrie has two degrees - one in Computer Science and the other in Geosciences.
+Rachel Moutrie joined Skein Queen in January 2018 has two degrees - one in Computer Science and the other in Geosciences.
 She's an avid shawl knitter and loves the challenge of lace.
 She enjoys working with merino blends for their versatility.
 Her favourite colours are blues and purples and her least favourite are bright tango orange and lime green.

 Skein Queen started out as a small Etsy shop run on a part-time basis.
 The luxury hand-dyed yarn proved popular amongst customers in the UK, the States and throughout the world and we soon moved to our first website and online shop, and I've been working full-time as Skein Queen since 2009.